9bp7/library/README.md

-A small library app to practise using objects in JavaScript.
+A small library app to practise using objects and object constructors in JavaScript.